GLStephen/laravel-tags/README.md

 # Personal Fork

-This fork adds multi-tenancy based on the authed user
+This fork adds multi-tenancy based on the user

 # Add tags and taggable behaviour to a Laravel app